 I have worked in many software projects, having been lucky to be in the initial team of several software products.
 Besides, having acted both as a Developer and as a Product Manager has allowed me to have a wider view of what usually causes most friction between business and engineering: time estimates.

 It usually starts with managers or stakeholders asking “when will <this idea> be ready?” and it is usually followed by developers racking their brains to give a specific date… Needless to say, that date is likely to be dreadfully wrong, as it is the norm in the industry.
 There is a near-total inability of developers to predict how long a project will take, so time estimates are usually worthless.

-However, using Scrum properly we can avoid the uncomfortable tension of asking developers for time estimates.
+However, using Scrum properly (along with some XP practices) we can avoid the uncomfortable tension of asking developers for time estimates.
 Instead, we can calculate release dates automatically, getting infinitely more accurate time estimates, while saving all the arguments and keeping team morale high.
 How?
 Keep reading!